-A/C systems are not designed to address flammability.
+A/C systems are not designed to address high flammability.
 Unlike fuel lines, which are installed away from heating elements and are located in areas unlikely to be damaged in a collision, A/C systems are not configured for flammable chemicals.
 Further, unlike fuel systems, A/C routes directly through the passenger compartment.

 Another important considerations is the reason people add refrigerant to their system in the first place: a refrigerant leak.
-A leaky system filled with a flammable gas near heated engine components which routes through the passenger cabin is a recipe for disaster.
+A leaky system filled with a highly flammable gas near heated engine components which routes through the passenger cabin is a recipe for disaster.

 - You should never mix refrigerants:

 - It is illegal to mix refrigerants in a system (that is why the fittings are different);

 - There are no pressure temperature charts for the new blend of mixed refrigerants;

 - There is no way to know the rate of oil return to the compressor for the new blend, which may result in its failure;

 - Likely reduced capacity and lower efficiency;

 - Once a refrigerant is adulterated, it’ll need to be completely cleaned out and replaced with a pure refrigerant by a certified technician;

 - Future repairs present a danger if the technician is unaware of the addition of the flammable refrigerant.
 Incidents have occurred in the US and overseas where individuals have been injured as a result of the use of propane and/or other unapproved refrigerants in air conditioning systems.